Skip to content

 Operator

-The Operator API provides endpoints to manage the Operator Information used to identify the operator - Operator ID (MCC, MNC), Slice Information (SST, SD), Tracking Information, and Operator Code (OP).
+The Operator API provides endpoints to manage the Operator Information used to identify the operator - Operator ID (MCC, MNC), Slice Information (SST, SD), Tracking Information, Operator Code (OP), and NAS Security Algorithms.

 Get Operator Information